traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     f. <a href="./lectures/boring.lecture.what.is.observable.txt"               title="What is an Observable">What is an Observable?</a>
     g. <a href="./lectures/boring.lecture.flyway.auditing.bind.variables.txt"   title="Database Versioning">Database Versioning, Auditing, and Bind Variables?</a>
     h. <a href="./lectures/boring.lectures.waiting.for.rest.calls.txt"          title="Holding the user hostage while waiting for a REST call">Stopping users while waiting for a REST call to finish</a>
-    i.
-The dirty secret w/form validation:  All REST call contracts are ambigous
+    i. <a href="./lectures/boring.lecture.all-rest-calls-are-ambiguous.txt"     title="The dirty secret w/form validation:  All REST call contracts are ambigous">The dirty secret w/form validation:  All REST call contracts are ambigous</a>

  3. Add Frontend Dependencies
     <a href="./lesson03_installTailwind.txt"    title="Install Tailwind">Install Tailwind</a>